Shapinsay: Flora and fauna

 The island's bird life is rich in waders such as curlew and redshank, found at The Ouse and Veantro Bay, and gull and tern colonies on the rockier shores and cliffs.
 Pintail, shovelers and whooper swans are regular summer visitors, and there are breeding populations of shelducks, hen harriers and Arctic skuas.
 There is an introduced population of red-legged partridges.
 Otters can be seen at the Ouse, Lairo Water and Vasa Loch, and at various places around the coast along with common seals and Atlantic grey seals.
-The island has a RSPB reserve at Mill Dam and a Scottish Wildlife Trust reserve at Holm of Burghlee in the southeast.
+The island has an RSPB reserve at Mill Dam and a Scottish Wildlife Trust reserve at Holm of Burghlee in the southeast.
 Mill Dam is home to the great yellow bumblebee, one of the rarest bumblebees in the UK.

 Shapinsay has very few stands of trees.
-The two largest are on the grounds of Balfour Castle and the southwest shore of Loch of Westhill 1.5 km to the north.
-The coastlines of Orkney’s islands, including Shapinsay, are well-known for their abundant and colourful spring and summer flowers including sea aster, sea squill, sea thrift, common sea-lavender, bell and common heather.
+The two largest are in the grounds of Balfour Castle and on the southwest shore of Loch of Westhill 1.5 km to the north.
+The coastlines of Orkney’s islands, including Shapinsay, are well known for their abundant and colourful spring and summer flowers, including sea aster, sea squill, sea thrift, common sea-lavender, bell and common heather.
 The lichen Melaspilea interjecta, which is endemic to Scotland, is found in only three locations, including Shapinsay.